Towards Automated Discovery of Asymmetric Mempool DoS in Blockchains: Found Exploits

 On the six public-transaction clients, \textsc{mpfuzz} leads to the discovery of $22$ bugs, as listed in Table~\ref{tab:bug-report}, including $7$ conforming to the known DETER attacks on clients of historical versions and $15$ new bugs on the clients of the latest versions.

-Other clients, including the three PBS clients and three clients on Ethereum-like networks, are mostly forks of the Geth clients except for minor code changes\footnote{For instance, go-opera adopts its own fix against $XT_1$ based on the fork of Geth $<v1.11.4$.}, and on them, \textsc{mpfuzz} discovered $13$ bugs of a similar nature to those found on Geth (of the historical and latest versions), as seen in Table~\ref{tab:bug-report}.
+Other clients, including the three PBS clients and three clients on Ethereum-like networks, are mostly forks of the Geth clients, and on them, \textsc{mpfuzz} discovered $13$ bugs of a similar nature to those found on Geth (of the historical and latest versions), as seen in Table~\ref{tab:bug-report}.

 We describe the patterns of these bugs as follows. }